zenml-io/zenml/docs/book/user-guide/starter-guide/fetch-runs-after-execution.md

 ## Versions

 Each pipeline can have many versions.
-Let's print out the contents of the PipelineView:
+Let's print out the contents of the `PipelineView`:

 ```python
 print(pipeline_x.versions)